 Lamb shank, a cut from the shin of the lamb, is one of the most flavorful cuts of lamb.
 The connective tissue, which gives lamb shank its flavor, also leads to toughness if not prepared correctly.
 Lamb shank needs to be cooked over low heat for a long time to become velvety, flavorful, and fall-off-the-bone juicy.

 Lamb shank is a favorite in Mediterranean cuisines, such as Greek, Italian, French, and Moroccan.
-Because it has a bold, gamey flavor, it pairs well with warm spices, such as cinnamon and cloves, as well as bold herbs like rosemary and mint.
+Because it has a bold, gamey flavor, it pairs well with warm spices, such as cinnamon and cloves, as well as bold herbs such as rosemary and mint.

 What Is Lamb Shank?